July 2021 Tech Upload

 Steeno replaces Sarah Jansen, former CIO for Thrivent Financial who recently retired and served on the board for three years.
 “We are thrilled to have Shari on board,” said Iversen.
 “She will maintain continuity with Thrivent and brings a passion for engaging with youth and underrepresented populations.”

 Demand for talent continues to remain strong for Wisconsin and the New North region.
-National demand for tech talent also remains high, with the tech unemployment rate for April (2.5%) and lower than pre-pandemic levels of 3% in January 2020.
-National unemployment continues to hover around 6.1%, with Wisconsin at 3.9%, and Northeast Wisconsin data unavailable for April.
+National demand for tech talent also remains high, with the tech unemployment rate for May (2.4%) and lower than pre-pandemic levels of 3% in January 2020.
+National unemployment has dropped to 5.5%, with Wisconsin steady at 3.9%, and Northeast Wisconsin data unavailable for May.